emcek/modhelpertool/README.md

 ## GUI Tk
 Application use `tkinter` (`tk` for short) of GUI as well. `Tk` is Python's built-in library for GUI.
-Right now this version is almost as functional as `Qt` version, however in future some differences can be introduced.
+Right now this version is almost as functional as `Qt` version, however in future more differences can be introduced.
+This version can is deprecated as with version `0.7.0` and can be removed in the future.
 You can [find](#start) executable called `moht_tk.exe` or script `moht_tk`.
 However, sometimes `tk` isn't available by default:
   * Windows 10/11, during Python installation please select:
     * Optional Features: